Southern-Style Chicken and Dumplings (A Heritage Recipe)

 Instructions

-- Combine the chicken, onion, carrots, & celery in a large pot.
-Season to taste.
+- Combine the chicken, onion, carrots, and celery in a large pot.
+Season with salt and pepper.

 - Add the chicken broth plus water (if needed) to cover.
 Bring to a boil, reduce heat, and simmer covered for 45-60 minutes or until the chicken is tender.
 While the broth is simmering, prepare the dumplings (recipe below).

-- Remove chicken & vegetables from broth.
-Discard the skin & bones & chop the remaining chicken; set aside.
+- Remove chicken and vegetables from broth.
+Discard the skin and bones and chop or shred the remaining chicken; set aside.

 - Ever so gently, add the dumplings to the broth.
 Simmer about 20 minutes, or until tender.